cosmos/cosmos-sdk/STABLE_RELEASES.md

 As rule of thumb, the following changes will **NOT** be automatically accepted into stable point-releases:

  * **State machine changes**.
- * **Client application's code-breaking changes**, i.e. changes that prevent client applications to build without modifications to the client's source code.
+ * **Client application's code-breaking changes**, i.e. changes that prevent client applications to *build without modifications* to the client application's source code.

  In some circumstances, PRs that don't meet the aforementioned criteria might be raised and asked to be granted a *Stable Release Exception*.

 ## Stable Release Exception - Procedure

 1. Check that the bug is either fixed or not reproducible in `master`.
 It is, in general, not appropriate to release bugfixes for stable releases without first testing them in `master`.
-Please apply the label [0.39 (Launchpad)](https://github.com/cosmos/cosmos-sdk/labels/0.39%20LTS%20%28Launchpad%29) to the issue.
+Please apply the label [0.39 «Launchpad»](https://github.com/cosmos/cosmos-sdk/labels/0.39%20LTS%20%28Launchpad%29) to the issue.
 2. Add a comment to the issue and ensure it contains the following information (see the bug template below):
  * **[Impact]** An explanation of the bug on users and justification for backporting the fix to the stable release.
  * A **[Test Case]** section containing detailed instructions on how to reproduce the bug.
  * A **[Regression Potential]** section with a clear assessment on how regressions are most likely to manifest as a result of the pull request that aims to fix the bug in the target stable release.
 3. **Stable Release Managers** will review and discuss the PR.
-Once consensus surrounding the rationale has been reached and the technical review has successfully concluded, the pull request will be merged in the respective `release/launchpad/0.39.X` branch, being `X` the Launchpad's next point-release and the PR included in the `0.39.X` respective milestone.
+Once *consensus* surrounding the rationale has been reached and the technical review has successfully concluded, the pull request will be merged in the respective point-release target branch (e.g. `release/launchpad/0.39.X` being `X` the Launchpad's upcoming point-release) and the PR included in the point-release's respective milestone (e.g. `0.39.5`).

 ### Stable Release Exception - Bug template